-Learning at MRA is based around our school values and the following skills:
+Learning at Marlborough Road Academy is based around our school values and the following skills:

 Creativity and problem solving

 Basic skills are of paramount importance.
 They are taught during English and Maths in the mornings and in the afternoons, children are able to extend and apply these skills through the creative curriculum.
 We set for English and maths, so that teaching can be tightly targeted at the appropriate level and that children can therefore make maximum progress.
 Where appropriate, children are taught within the National Curriculum for their age group, and where inappropriate, they work within the age group that best suits their needs.
 Oracy and reading are a huge focus for us at Marlborough Road.
 Initially, children are taught to read using a rigorous synthetic phonics scheme called Read Write Inc. Through our library, we encourage all children to take books home and develop a love of reading which is key to future academic success, and children read in every English lesson and whenever else is possible throughout the curriculum.
 Every opportunity is taken to develop children’s speaking and listening skills and all staff from Nursery to Year 6 are trained in ELKLAN, a programme developed by speech and language therapists which promotes understanding and communication skills.

 Extended Learning and Enrichment